anabaei/Blockchain/README.md

   <summary> AWS</summary>

   * A good AWS reference for [node](https://node.university/blog/1001486/aws-ec2-hello-node)
+  * In order to download cassandra needs ruby first then go to this [link](https://gist.github.com/virajkulkarni14/1f79175ddbb2a0595118be8a9431f4bd)
+  * To download ruby use `sudo yum install ruby` `ruby --version`

   * loging aws -> Select EC2 (like running on cloud)->  Running instance -> ubuntu 16.04 LTS -> Instance Type (12micro) -> add storage 100gb -> add security groups (all trafics) and ip from any where -> choose existence keypair (keypair is a key to connect existed instance -> then run
   * It takes 24 hrs to syncronize, In order to browse and see UI with the instance we use `Public DNS` .
 Click right on the instance and select `connect`. so if you for example downloaded keypair in desktop go terminal desktop and follow ssh like
   ```java